zlogic/mendix-docs/content/en/docs/refguide/modeling/consistency-errors/consistency-errors-pages.md

 CE7950 error message: *Move this widget into a data container, for example a data view or list view.*

-You will get CE7950 if you have added a [dynamic image](/refguide/image-viewer/) to your page, but it is not inside a data view or a list view.
+You get CE7950 if you have added a [dynamic image](/refguide/image-viewer/) to your page, but it is not inside a data view or a list view.

 To fix CE7950, place this widget inside a data view or a list view.